Visual-Illusions/CMCPCP/README.md

 CanaryMod Coffee Pot Control Protocol (CMCPCP)
 ====================

+Copyright &copy; 2011-2013 Visual Illusions Entertainment Licensed under the GNU General Public License v3

 Brew and Drink Coffee on your server!
 ---------

 CanaryMod Coffee Pot Control Protocol is a plugin for the CanaryMod Minecraft Server Modification.

-(C) 2011-2013 Visual Illusions Entertainment

-Licensed under the GNU General Public License v3
+<b>Wiki/Information:</b> http://wiki.visualillusionsent.net/CanaryModCoffeePotControlProtocol_(CMCPCP)

 License
 ---------
-CanaryMod Coffee Pot Control Protocol v3.x
-Copyright (C) 2011-2013 Visual Illusions Entertainment

-Author: Jason Jones (darkdiplomat) <darkdiplomat@visualillusionsent.net>

 This Program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by